Wildlands Conservation is a 501(c)(3) nonprofit land trust committed to protecting natural habitats and rural working lands.

-Wildlands helps landowners and assists them with determining the various options available to them for preserving their lands in perpetuity.
-We hold conservation easements for individuals, developments, and conservation banks, and provide easement monitoring and reporting to ensure commitments are being upheld.
+Wildlands helps landowners determine the various options available to them for preserving their lands in perpetuity.
+We hold conservation easements throughout the Southeast for individuals, developments, and conservation/mitigation banks, and provide easement monitoring and reporting to ensure commitments are being upheld.
 We also accept land donations with endowments that provide for the long-term management of the site.
-As a 501(c)(3), there are tax benefits to using a land trust for the donation of lands or easements.
+As a 501(c)(3), landowners receive tax incentives when donating land or easements to Wildlands.

 Land Management